syncfusion-content/javascript-docs/js/Gantt/Getting-Started.md

 In **ejGantt** control, you can display and assign the resource for each task.
 Create a collection of **JSON** object, which contains id and name of the resource and assign it to **resourceCollection** option.
 Then, specify the field name for id and name of the resource in the resource collection to **resourceIdMapping** and **resourceNameMapping** options.
 The name of the field, which contains the actual resources assigned for a particular task in the **dataSource** is specified using **resourceInfoMapping.**

-1. Create the resource collection to be displayed in ejGantt
+1.Create the resource collection to be displayed in ejGantt

 {% highlight js %}